14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 One of the main attractions in Tunbridge Wells is The Pantiles.
 This historic area is full of charm and character.
 The colonnade, originally called the Walks, was built in the 1600s to provide a covered walkway for people visiting the Chalybeate Spring, which was famous for its healing waters.

-The spring was discovered in 1606 by Lord North, and its waters quickly became known for their health benefits.
+The spring was discovered in 1606 by Lord North and its waters quickly became known for their health benefits.
 This led to Tunbridge Wells becoming a popular retreat for the wealthy.
-By 1700, shops and cafés were built under the colonnade, which was tiled with unique clay pantiles.
+By 1700, shops and cafés were built under the colonnade, which was tiled with clay pantiles.

-My favourite thing is to visit the kitchen & cooking accessories shop in the middle of the Pantiles.
+My favourite thing is to visit the Trevor Mottram shop, which is amazing kitchen and cooking accessories shop in the middle of the Pantiles.
 No matter what baking tray, mould or cooking utensil you need, they will have it!
-There are also events like jazz festivals, food markets, and the Tunbridge Wells International Art Fair.

 MORE TO EXPLORE NEARBY